aixcoder-plugin/aiXcoder-7B/README.md

 To further evaluate the code completion capabilities of large language models for code in a more fine-grained manner, aiXcoder has built an evaluation dataset that is larger in size, more diverse in the code being tested, longer in the context length of the code being tested, and closer to real-world development projects.
 This evaluation dataset will also be open-sourced on GitHub simultaneously.
 During the evaluation process, we ensure that different large language models for code use the same maximum sequence length of 16K and evaluate the generation performance in different scenarios, such as generating complete method blocks, conditional blocks, loop processing blocks, exception handling blocks, and a total of thirteen cases.

 Table 3 shows the average generation performance of different models in different languages.
 The final evaluation results are the average of all completion scenarios and evaluation samples.
-The aiXcoder 7B model achieves the best performance across major programming languages and various evaluation criteria, indicating that aiXcoder 7B has the best basic code completion capability among all open-source models of the same scale and is the most suitable base model for providing code completion capabilities in real-world programming scenarios.
+The aiXcoder 7B Base model achieves the best performance across major programming languages and various evaluation criteria, indicating that aiXcoder 7B Base has the best basic code completion capability among all open-source models of the same scale and is the most suitable base model for providing code completion capabilities in real-world programming scenarios.

 ![table_3](./assets/table_3.png)